Inuit genealogy

 Library and Archives Canada (LAC) holds the records for all official Canadian censuses.

-If you cannot find a person in the census database when you search by name, you can try searching page by page using these district and sub-district numbers.
+If you can’t find a person in the census database by name, try various spellings.
+You can also try searching page by page using these district and sub-district numbers.

 1901 Census